A Washington Civil Lawyer’s Perspective on Bullying or Cyber-Bullying in Schools

 - First, all the legal requirements of an actual anti-harassment protection order must be met In short, at minimum, the court must find a course of conduct AND unlawful harassment.

-- Third, the court must consider a number of factors in granting an anti-harassment order that are unique to cases involving an anti-harassment orders for minors.
-In these minor vs. minor settings, the Washington Revised Code of Washington requires the judge who is hearing the case to consider, “among the other facts of the case, the severity of the alleged offense, any continuing physical danger or emotional distress to the alleged victim, and the expense, difficulty, and educational disruption that would be caused by a transfer of the alleged offender to another school.
-The court may order that the person restrained in the order not attend the public or approved private elementary, middle, or high school attended by the person under the age of eighteen years protected by the order.
-In the event that the court orders a transfer of the restrained person to another school, the parents or legal guardians of the person restrained in the order are responsible for transportation and other costs associated with the change of school by the person restrained in the order.
-The court shall send notice of the restriction on attending the same school as the person protected by the order to the public or approved private school the person restrained by the order will attend and to the school the person protected by the order attends.”
+- The court must also consider a number of factors in granting an anti-harassment order that are unique to cases involving an anti-harassment orders for minors.
+In these minor vs. minor settings, the Washington Revised Code of Washington requires the judge who is hearing the case to consider, “among the other facts of the case, the severity of the act, any continuing physical danger, emotional distress, or educational disruption to the petitioner, and the financial difficulty and educational disruption that would be caused by a transfer of the respondent to another school.
+The court may order that the respondent not attend the public or private elementary, middle, or high school attended by the petitioner”

 The point is when the court is asked to take action between minor children, the judge is to weigh the consequences of having to change schools because practically, the conduct or distance and contact provisions of an anti-harassment | bullying order may require it.